 In order to provide financial information representative of the Gaspart business, the historical and projected financial statements provided reflect the pro-rata combined operations of all seven LDCs in proportion to Gaspart’s ownership in each LDC, except as indicated otherwise in the case of volume information.
 Enron owns 100% of Gaspart.

-The historical financial information for Gaspart includes the pro-rata combined balance sheet presentations as of December 31, 1998 and 1999 and the statements of income and cash flow presentations for the years then ended based on local GAAP financial statements.
-The statements of income and cash flows have been expressed in US dollars by converting the Reais to US dollars at the average exchange rates indicated in the Macro-Economic Assumptions.
+The historical financial information for Gaspart includes the pro-rata combined balance sheet presentations as of December 31, 1998 and 1999 and the statements of income and cash flow presentations for such years based on local GAAP financial statements.
+The statements of income and cash flows have been expressed in US Dollars by converting the Reais to US Dollars at the average exchange rates indicated in the Macro-Economic Assumptions.
 The historical balance sheets are also proportional to Gaspart’s economic interest in each company and have been converted at the year-end exchange rates indicated in the Macro-Economic Assumptions.
-The projections from 2000 to 2004 are based on certain key assumptions, which are described below, and have been presented in US dollars at the projected exchange rates indicated in the Macro-Economic Assumptions.
+The projections from 2000 to 2004 are based on certain key assumptions, which are described below, and have been presented in US Dollars at the projected exchange rates indicated in the Macro-Economic Assumptions.

 Historical Results – 1998 and 1999